 (2) A determination may, with the leave of a court of competent jurisdiction, be enforced in the same manner as a judgment or order of the court to the same effect, and if such leave is given, judgment may be entered in terms of the determination.

-(3) For the purposes of subsection (2), a determination signed by an adjudicator and certified by the Registrar as having been made by a registered adjudicator under this Part is to be taken as having been made under this Part.
+(3) For the purposes of subsection (2), a determination signed by an adjudicator and certified by the Building Commissioner as having been made by a registered adjudicator under this Part is to be taken as having been made under this Part.

+[Section 43 amended by No. 16 of 2011 s.
+128(6).]

 Division 6 — General

 44. Costs of adjudications